bobbicodes/danger/README.md

-# uppy
+# danger!
-Because you know you need a scary looking red button that actually just updates your system.
+Sometimes you just need to hit the red button.

-Uppy is a Python/Tkinter frontend for linux updater tool.
+Python/Tkinter frontend for Joe Collins' linux updater tool.
 You must have up installed on your system:

 https://github.com/EzeeLinux/up-debian_ubuntu_update_tool